 The Business Leadership Building reflects our commitment to preparing future business leaders and promotes interaction among students, faculty and industry leaders.
-The facility — which has Gold-level Leadership in Energy and Environmental Design certification for sustainability — contains 24 classrooms, team study rooms and a state-of-the-art computer lab.
+The facility — which has Gold-level LEED certification for sustainability — contains 24 classrooms, team study rooms and a state-of-the-art computer lab.

-As an Operations and Supply Chain Management major, you will study the design, operation and control of production as well as service systems.
+As an Operations and Supply Chain Management major, you’ll study the design, operation and control of production as well as service systems.
 Your course work will focus on:

 In addition, you may study international business operations and management of working capital for the manufacturing and distribution of a product.

 Our Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.